-Sometimes, when the cut is deep and no woe-is-me story is enough, a big, country wide tale is the only thing that does the trick, that explains the craziness heaping up, holding down, and making women hate one another and ruin their children.
-And a scarey story satisfies what a bitter one can't.
-People in Up Beach, where I live, used to tell a good one.
-It's about some hellions called Claras--fish women who shoot up out of the ocean to harm loose women and eat disobedient children.
-It's a shivery tale-the kind ignorance enjoys-that came out of nowhere back in the forties when a couple of "see there, what'd I tell you?" things happened at the shore.
-Like that woman who made love in the sand with her neighbor's husband and the very next day suffered a stroke at the cannery, the crab knife [tech. term] frozen in her hand.
+Sometimes the cut is so deep no woe-is-me tale is enough.
+Then the only thing that does the trick, that explains the craziness heaping up, holding down, and making women hate one another and ruin their children is an outside evil.
+People in Up Beach, where I live, used to tell about some creatures called Police-heads-hateful things with big hats who shoot up out of the ocean to harm loose women and eat disobedient children.
+My Grandmother knew them when she was a girl and people dreamed wide awake.
+They disappeared for a while but returned with new and bigger hats back in the forties when a couple of "see there, what'd I tell you?" things happened at the shore.
+Like that woman who made love in the sand with her neighbor's husband and the very next day suffered a stroke at the cannery, the crab knife [tech. term] gripped in her hand.
 She wasn't but 24 at the time.
-Or that other woman-she was from Silkville and wouldn't have anything to do with Up Beach people-well she hid some letters and a purchase deed under her father-in-law's fishing shack only to have loggerheads dig them up.
-Three suns hadn't set when the greedy daughter-in-law broke her hip trying to keep the breezes and the neighbors away from the papers that damned her.
-Of course nobody flat out saw the Claras during the shame of those guilty women, but they knew they were around and knew what they looked like too because, earlier, one evening in 1942, some hard-headed children swam past the safety rope and drowned.
-As soon as they were pulled under, dark clouds gathered over the heads of screaming parents and dumb struck picknickers, and in a blink turned into the profiles of gate-mouthed women whooping for joy.
-Some took for thunder what other fools heard as laughter.
-From that time on into the fifties, people said the Claras loitered in the surf or flopped across the beach ready to pounce around sunset (you know, when lust is keenest, when loggerheads lay eggs and tired parents get negligent).
-Now most demons, like us, get hungry at suppertime, but the Claras liked to troll at night when the hotel was full of visitors drunk with dance music, or the salt air, or maybe just the temptation of starlit water.
-Those were the days when
+Or that other woman-she lived over in Silk and wouldn't have anything to do with Up Beach people-well she hid a paper and a purchase deed under her father-in-law's pier one evening only to have loggerheads dig them up in the morning.
+The miserable daughter-in-law broke her hip trying to keep the breezes and the neighbors away from the papers 7 she'd stolen.
+Of course nobody flat out saw any Police-heads during the shame of those guilty women, but they knew they were around and knew what they looked like too because, earlier, one evening in 1942, some hard-headed children swam past the safety rope and drowned.
+As soon as they were pulled under, dark clouds gathered over the heads of screaming parents and dumb struck picknickers, and in a blink they turned into gate-mouthed profiles wearing wide hats.
+Some took for thunder what others heard as whoops of joy.
+From that time on into the fifties they loitered above the surf or hovered over the beach ready to pounce around sunset (you know, when lust is